 Analysis firm Standard & Poor’s did not rate Mercury.

 Besides credit ratings professionals, we also look at what regular customers are saying about their chosen insurance companies.
-In Mercury’s case, however, we only have a few third-party sites available to check customer sentiment.
-J.D.
-Power did not include the company in its recent homeowners satisfaction survey.
-Similarly, Consumer Affairs and Consumers Advocate lack review pages dedicated to the carrier.
+In Mercury’s case, we only have a few third-party sites available to check customer sentiment, and none of the ratings skew in Mercury’s favor.

 Here’s what some third-party sources think of Mercury: